AdobeDocs/campaign-classic.it-IT/help/workflow/using/query.md

 `select iRecipientId from nmsRecipient where iRecipientId IN (select iRecipientId from nmsBroadLog where (...))`

-È consigliabile utilizzare invece la dimensione di filtro della query:
+È consigliabile utilizzare invece la dimensione di filtraggio della query:

 ![](assets/optimize-queries-filtering2.png)